Oregon Post Adoption Resource Center (ORPARC)

 Oregon Post Adoption Resource Center (ORPARC) directly provides services to parents/caregivers and addresses the following:

-• Parents who have adopted or are guardians of their children through the child welfare system, or foster parents utilizing the library or training services
+• Parents and relatives who have adopted or are guardians of their children through the child welfare system, or foster parents utilizing the library, web resources, or training services

 Recommended Intensity: